gmeder/project-service/DOC.md

 ## Run service

-How to run an test service is described in README (Openshift and local)
+How to run and test the service is described in README (Openshift and local)

 ## Service info